So far in 2017

 More recently, I was able to use a bank holiday weekend to do some filming of an original piano composition of mine.
 It happened to be raining at one point that weekend so I used the opportunity to add in some shots of my garden!
 I also decided to use a variety of piano shots (in comarison to my other piano videos which focus on the hands in a static position).
 I had a less than graceful set up for one of the shots but it did the trick!

 Whilst a lot of my time has been invested in filmmaking endeavours, I'm still working away at various video game soundtracks which I'm really looking forward to sharing once they are complete!
-Some of the titles I'm writing original soundtracks for are Set in Stone, OAOA, Particles and a game I'm working on with my brother, tentatively titled Space Party!
+Some of the titles I'm writing original soundtracks for are Set in Stone, OAOA, Particles and a game I'm working on with my brother, tentatively titled Launch Party!
 As always watch this space for more info!